-Karting and T Cars career
+Karting and T Cars early in a career

 In 2005 Webb progressed to T Cars, saloon cars series opened exclusively to drivers between the ages of 14 and 17.
 He was the Winter Series runner-up that year while in 2006 he was 3rd in the T Cars main series, after winning three races and scoring seven fastest laps.
 Before of the end of the year, Oliver won Formula BMW scholarship in Valencia.

-Switch to formula racing
+Switch to formula racing in 2007

 In 2007 Webb, driving for Carlin Motorsport, raced in the UK Formula BMW.
 He finished 9th overall, without a single podium finish but was named Student of the Year in the Formula BMW Scholarship.

 Oliver moved to Fortec Motorsport in 2008 to race in various Formula Renault series.
 His best result was the 2nd place in the Portuguese Formula Renault 2.0 Winter Series but Webb’s main occupation was racing in the British Formula Renault.
 However, the results were modest and he took the 8th place, again finishing the season without a podium finish.

 Oliver Webb, Fortec Motorsport

 Third place in Formula Renault and then third place in Formula 3